Morgashen/MarketMate/README.md

 For support, please email support@marketmate.com or open an issue in the GitHub repository.

-## Acknowledgments

-- Express.js team for the excellent web framework
-- Stripe for secure payment processing
-- MongoDB team for the robust database system
-- All our contributors and supporters

 ## Project Status

 MarketMate is under active development.
-We regularly add new features and welcome feature requests through our GitHub issues.
+It's regularly adding new features and welcome feature requests through my GitHub issues.